A Cosmic Rhythm With Each Stroke Vijay Iyer & Wadada Leo Smith

 - 9 Marian Anderson 08:23

-Info for A Cosmic Rhythm with Each Stroke
+Info for A Cosmic Rhythm With Each Stroke

 A cosmic rhythm with each stroke features pianist Viay Iyer and the musician he has described as his “hero, friend and teacher”, trumpeter Wadada Leo Smith.